optmai/opt4ml/chapter1.md

 title: About
 ---

-# Chapter 1: Empirical Risk Minimization
+# Chapter 1: Introduction: Advanced Machine Learning

 > *All models fade, but principles endure!*